 AP learns from the children that CP is serving Leaving of Absence (LOA) or imposed with a Quarantine Order (QO), can AP step in as a care-giver?

 AP has every right to ‘assume’ the role of a caregiver being the legal guardian/parent of the children.
 AP should take immediate steps to ensure that he/she can care for the children and work out a safety plan.

 AP is afraid to put the children at risk and wishes to minimise contact with the children.
 What can AP do?

-AP to inform CP of the legitimate fear, and ask for access to be conducted remotely via skype / FaceTime / telephone call, and arrange for make-up access in the future.
-AP can also arrange with CP to drop-off items/presents for the children.
+AP to inform CP of the legitimate fear, ask for access to be conducted remotely via Skype/FaceTime/telephone call, and arrange for make-up access in the future.
+AP can also arrange with CP to drop off items/presents for the children.

 GJC Law’s suggestion to all parents is to exercise compassion and care, be reasonable, understanding, flexible and be accommodating when co-parenting.

 “Put the children’s welfare as paramount consideration before taking any litigation steps during this period”